Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/experience-platform-extension/README.md

 * the `Staging environment` configuration when the Launch library is published to staging \(in the Submitted column in the Launch publishing flow\).
 * the `Development environment` configuration when the Launch library is in development.

-### Edge Network domain
+### Domain configuration

+The domain used for data collection a required filed and it usually follows the format `<company>.edge.adobedc.net`, where `<company>` is the unique name associated with your Adobe organization.

 If you have a first-party domain mapped to the Adobe-provisioned Edge Network domain, enter it here.
+For more details about how to configure or maintain a first-party domain, see [Adobe-Managed Certificate Program](https://experienceleague.adobe.com/docs/core-services/interface/administration/ec-cookies/cookies-first-party.html?lang=en#adobe-managed-certificate-program).

 The domain name is expected to be just the domain without any protocol or trailing slash.
-To use the default Adobe Edge Network domain, leave this field blank.

 ## Add the Edge Network extension to your app